Home

 Variations:

-• Substitute quinoa or couscous for the rice.
+Substitute quinoa for the rice.

-Per Serving: 481 Calories; 28g Fat (47.1% calories from fat); 12g Protein; 59g Carbohydrate; 9g Dietary Fiber; 0mg Cholesterol; 240mg Sodium.
+Per Serving: 576 Calories; 30g Fat (44.8% calories from fat); 17g Protein; 65g Carbohydrate; 14g Dietary Fiber; 0mg Cholesterol; 50mg Sodium.

-Vegan Four Cheese Lasagna
+Four Cheese Lasagna

-As an Italian, I grew up on mom's delicious lasagna, so I have a good idea what SERIOUS lasagna is supposed to taste like.
-Here's a fabulous vegan version that I think you'll enjoy which I adapted from The Uncheese Cookbook by Joanne Stepaniak.
+Here's a fabulous version that I think you'll enjoy which I adapted from The Uncheese Cookbook by Joanne Stepaniak.
 As you'll see, there are many steps to making it, including making 3 separate cheese sauces.
-You can certainly cut corners, but I feel it's the long and loving process of making it that makes it taste extra special. ;O)
+You can certainly cut corners, but I feel it's the long and loving process that makes it taste extra special. ;O)

 • 12 lasagna noodles, cooked